Marcus Ericsson: Karting

-Born in Kumla, Örebro County, Ericsson's first taste of motorsport came when he was nine years old racing in karts.
+Marcus Thorbjörn Ericsson was born on 2 September 1990 in Kumla, Örebro County, Sweden.
+Ericsson's first taste of motorsport came when he was nine years old racing in karts.
 "I got a call from Fredrik Ekblom, whom I ran in British Formula 3000 and Indy Lights.
-He now runs a kart circuit and he told me about a nine-year old kid who'd walked in off the street and nearly broke the lap record", recalled Richard Dutton, head of Fortec Motorsport.
+He now runs a kart circuit and he told me about a nine-year-old kid who'd walked in off the street and nearly broke the lap record", recalled Richard Dutton, head of Fortec Motorsport.
 Ekblom managed to convince Ericsson's father, Tomas, to buy his son a kart and the young Swede stayed in karting for the next four years, "I'd never really thought about racing as a career.
 My family didn't have the money for me to race formula cars so we never thought about it", Ericsson said.

 In 2006 Ericsson's career got backing from former Champ Car driver and 1999 Indianapolis 500 winner Kenny Bräck, who said:I spotted Marcus at a race in Gothenburg.
 He didn't win the race because his engine blew up with two laps to go but he was clearly the best out there.
 He didn't get caught in any battles when passing – he'd just wait for the right opportunity, then he pounced and he was away.
 He has such patience but when he does go for it, it measures so perfectly.
 He reminded me of watching Alain Prost.